-COVID-19: managing lockdown or home quarantine in your family
+COVID-19: managing isolation, quarantine or lockdown in your family

-If you and your children are in lockdown or home quarantine, you’re helping to reduce your family’s risk of getting COVID-19.
+If you and your children are in isolation, quarantine or lockdown, you’re helping to reduce your family’s risk of getting COVID-19.
 You’re also helping to protect your friends, your extended family and your community from the spread of COVID-19.

-It’s natural to have questions about how your family can manage lockdown and self-isolation.
+It’s natural to have questions about how your family can manage isolation, quarantine or lockdown.
 Our tips and links below can answer your questions and help you navigate this experience.

 Children will cope better if they have accurate, age-appropriate information about COVID-19, plus opportunities to talk about it.
-Talking with children is one of the ways you can promote family wellbeing during lockdown.
-You can get ideas in our articles on talking with children about lockdown and home quarantine and talking with teenagers about lockdown and home quarantine.
+Talking with children is one of the ways you can promote family wellbeing during isolation, quarantine or lockdown.
+You can get ideas in our articles on talking with children about isolation, quarantine or lockdown and talking with teenagers about isolation, quarantine or lockdown.

-What do I do about family routines during lockdown or home quarantine?
+What do I do about family routines during isolation, quarantine or lockdown?

-Adapt your usual routines to suit your lockdown situation, and stick with your new routines if you can.
+Adapt your usual routines to suit your isolation, quarantine or lockdown situation, and stick with your new routines if you can.
 Routines help children feel safe and secure, especially when things are stressful or when children are going through difficult experiences: